 In a season in which three passers topped 5,000 yards and numerous NFL records were broken, Rodgers' season can get lost in the shuffle.
 Yet, the Packers passer set every major franchise passing record and led a team that finished 15-1 in the regular season.
 The year ended with a whimper with Rodgers sitting out the season finale and then losing to the Giants in the first playoff game.
 But his 4,643 yards, 10.5 yards per attempt and absurd 45:6 TD:INT ratio gave No. 12 the most efficient season in NFL history (122.5 QB rating) — and it earned him the league's MVP trophy.
 Had he posted Matt Flynn's (480 yards passing, 6 TDs) numbers in the final week of the regular season, he would have hit 50 TDs and topped 5,000 yards.
 That said, Packers fans will always look at '11 with "what-if" memories.

 10. Peyton Manning, Indianapolis, 2004

 Many believe this season was Manning's best.
 Statistically speaking it was as he finished the regular season with an NFL-record 49 touchdown passes and 121.1 QB rating to go with 4,557 yards and a 67.6 percent completion rate.
-The league's MVP was 12-4 and on a path to his's first Super Bowl title until New England completely dominated the AFC Championship Game 20-3.
-Manning ended a remarkable season one game shy of his goal, as he managed only 238 yards passing, no touchdowns and one interception in the disheartening loss to the Patriots.
+The league's MVP was 12-4 and appeared to be headed to his first Super Bowl title until New England completely dominated the Colts in the AFC Divisional round 20-3.
+Manning's remarkable season ended with only 238 yards passing, no touchdowns and an interception in the disheartening loss to the Patriots.